newrelic-experimental/aqm-automater/README.md

 ## Usage
 ##### example :    node main.js -c yourconfig.json
 <br />

 There are two schemas for the config files, single and master sub depending on what you are targeting.

->
->
+Example config files are located in the  **config_templates**  sub dir

 **single accounts:**  use the example **config_single_account.json** template for you config.
 >
 config file details: